 - One Piece has many kinds of power giving Devil Fruits, but there can never be two of the same fruit or people with the same power at the same time (a fruit's current user dying it what lets their fruit come back for someone else to use).

 - Though Marine Scientist, Dr. Vegapunk found a way to copy the light based devil-fruit powers of one of the admirals, and give them to the goverment's Mecha-Mooks.

 - The Marvel Family (The Shazam Captain Marvel, Mary Marvel and Captain Marvel Jr.) in The DCU are an example of a team whose members have the exact same set of powers.
 They sometimes join other teams individually, however, usually fitting into this trope when they do.
 The problem with teaming them up with, say, Superman and not feeling redundant is addressed by emphasizing the magical, god-based nature of their powers.
 For instance, Superman is vulnerable to magic based attacks and is impressed how Captain Marvel is far more resistant.

 - Back in the Silver Age, the Martian Manhunter's powers were very similar to Superman's, except that he had a much easier Kryptonite Factor (fire).
-Post-Crisis, they made him stand out more by stressing his once-rarely-seen powers of shapeshifting, intangibility, and telepathy.
+Post-Crisis, they made him stand out more by stressing his once-rarely-seen shape-shifting and psychic abilities.